shobande-femi/menufactory/README.md

 The key part to note is `menu.handle`.
 This method takes 2 arguments
 1. The request body
-2. A lambda to be called when the menu has determined the result to be returned.
-The result is fed as an argument into the lambda.
+2. A lambda to be called when the menu has processed the request and determined the result to be returned.
+That result is fed as an argument into the lambda.